When we work with our horse, we make a representation of what’s going on.

 I’ve got a special page for you that explains everything you get, all the course materials and the group classes, and how it works – go take a look now »

-The Scholar Program opens its doors again at August 1st, and it’s going to be amazing!
-I can’t wait to see all the incredible transformations that come from the Primary, Premium, and Private Scholars!
+The Scholar Program opens its doors again at the end of the month, and it’s going to be amazing!
+I can’t wait to see all the incredible transformations that come from our Scholars!